Learning Programmatic Idioms for Scalable Semantic Parsing: Conclusions

 \section{Conclusions}

-We presented a general approach to make semantic parsers aware of target idiomatic structures, that involves first identifying frequently used idioms, followed by providing semantic parsing models with supervision to apply these idioms.
-We demonstrated this approach on the task of context dependent code generation where we achieved a new state of the art in exact match accuracy and BLEU score.
+We presented a general approach to make semantic parsers aware of target idiomatic structures, by first identifying frequently used idioms, followed by providing models with supervision to apply these idioms.
+We demonstrated this approach on the task of context dependent code generation where we achieved a new SOTA in EM accuracy and BLEU score.
 We also found that decoding using idioms significantly reduces training time and allows us to train on significantly larger datasets.
+Finally, our approach also outperformed the SOTA for a semantic parsing to SQL task on ATIS-SQL, with significant improvements under a limited training data regime.